top of page

 Child assessments

-It can be hard to understand what is driving a child’s behaviour.
 Initial assessment enables a thorough understanding of strengths and needs, which provides the basis for a plan of therapeutic intervention.
 Assessments involve meeting with the child or young person and their parent(s) or carer(s).
 Sometimes an assessment involves speaking with other key people in the child's life, such as a teacher.
-Assessments are 2 - 2.5 hours duration and can be completed across one or two sessions.
+Assessments are completed across 3-3.5 sessions.

 An assessment report can be completed for an additional fee.